shivshankar-sinha/shivshankar-sinha.github.io/research.md

             <li>Lithium plating onset voltage is identified using impedance-based detection</li>
             <li>A MSCC charging profile is developed with optimized step currents through Taguchi method</li>
             <li>Step transition thresholds are made function of operating conditions with plating onset voltage tracking</li>
-            <li>This MSCC profile modifies itself and supresses the occurence of lithium plating in LIBs</li>
+            <li>This MSCC profile modifies itself and suppresses the occurrence of lithium plating in LIBs</li>
             <b>Published in:</b> <i>Journal of Energy Storage</i>
         </ul>
     </div>